 New mentor teachers are referred to the teacher education department by district personnel, school principals, or other qualified mentor teachers.
 Any teacher wishing to act as a mentor must first complete a Mentor Teacher Qualification Form to demonstrate that they meet the required qualifications.
-After a prospective mentor is deemed qualified, they must complete the Foundations of Co-Teaching training workshop.
+After a prospective mentor is deemed qualified, they must complete training in the mentorship of teacher candidates.
 All mentor teacher placements must be approved by their school administrator.